 - Snpadragon 865 (5G)

-The ‘FE’ moniker here stands for ‘Fan Edition’ and it feels very much like a cheaper, mid-year update for the brand’s flagship Galaxy S20 – with a bit of the Note 20’s DNA thrown in for good measure.
-There are some upgrades and features that have been ditched in favour of a more tempting price.
+The ‘FE’ moniker here stands for ‘Fan Edition’ and it’s very much a cheaper, mid-year update for the brand’s flagship Galaxy S20 – with a bit of the Note 20’s DNA thrown in for good measure.
+It looks like it will continue to be sold alongside the Samsung Galaxy S21 in many regions.

-The Samsung Galaxy S20 FE (Fan Edition) will be available from October for £599 (4G, Exynos 990) and £699 for the 5G Snapdragon model.
-We don’t have confirmed US pricing yet, however we do know the 4G version won’t be coming to the States.
+The Samsung Galaxy S20 FE (Fan Edition) is available now for £599 (4G, Exynos 990) and £699 for the 5G Snapdragon model.
+The 4G version won’t be coming to the States.

 One of the true highlights of the Galaxy S20 FE is that the UK 5G version comes with the Snapdragon 865 platform, rather than the usual Exynos chipset you’ll find in the high-end Note 20 series and Galaxy S20.